Is *Irregardless a Word? | Definition & Spelling

 Regardless is an adverb meaning “despite everything.”
 It’s often used as a transition word at the start of a sentence to change the topic.

 “Irregardless” is sometimes used instead of regardless.
-However, most dictionaries don’t consider “irregardless” a real word, and it should be avoided in formal or academic writing.
+While “irregardless” may be used in informal contexts, it is considered nonstandard and should be avoided in formal or academic writing.

 Table of contents